A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2023-36033

-CVE-2023-36033 is a privilege escalation vulnerability in Windows DWM Core Library affecting Windows 10 1809 that allows attackers to gain elevated system privileges.
+CVE-2023-36033 is a privilege escalation vulnerability in Windows DWM Core Library affecting Windows 10 1809.
+Attackers can exploit this flaw to gain elevated privileges.
 This article covers technical details, impact, and mitigation.

 CVE-2023-36033 Overview